MartinPankraz/Security-Insights-2-Action/README.md

 ## 🔭 Introduction

-In this hands-on session you will embark on a journey to design followup activities based on raised security incident from SAP S4.
+In this hands-on session you will embark on a journey to design followup activities based on raised security incidents from SAP S/4HANA.
 You will learn how to use Azure Sentinel to detect suspicious activity and how to automate the locking of users in SAP systems and Azure AD.

 ## 🧙🏾‍♀️Epic Quests